telerik/ajax-docs/controls/htmlchart/appearance-and-styling/create-custom-skin.md

 })($telerik.$);
 ````

->caption Figure 1: RadHtmlChart with customized Black skin.
+>caption Figure 1: RadHtmlChart with a customized Black skin.

 ![create-custom-skin-existing-skin-black](images/create-custom-skin-existing-skin-black.png)

 ## Create a New Skin

 You can create a new skin out of an existing one by following the steps below.
-You can also find a fully runnable sample about creating a custom skin out of an existing one in **Example 3**.
-The output is available in **Figure 2**.
+You can also find a fully runnable sample about creating a custom skin out of an existing one in **Example 3** and see the output in **Figure 2**.

 1. Create a JSON that will store the chart element's colors.
 You can use the free [Kendo UI Theme Builder] (http://demos.telerik.com/kendo-ui/themebuilder/) for the purpose.
 ````JavaScript